Practicing Science: Virtues, Values, and the Good Life

 Over the last several decades, virtue has attracted increased attention from philosophers, theologians, and psychologists.
 However, little of this research on virtue has attended to the development and function of virtue within scientific research and practice.

-This lacuna is surprising given that science has been linked with virtue for much of its history.
-Philosophers from ancient Greece through to the medieval period saw the study of the natural world as a means to develop particular intellectual and moral virtues.
-Indeed, though the conception of science changed dramatically during the early modern period, scholars continued to see such ties well into the nineteenth century; the study and practice of scientific research was understood both to demand certain virtues and simultaneously to cultivate those virtues.
-While the language of virtue largely disappeared from discussions of science in the twentieth century, closer inspection reveals that moral dispositions and judgments continue to play a significant role in scientific practice (though perhaps in quite different ways), and that scientists continue to value specific cognitive and behavioral dispositions.
+This lacuna is surprising for science has been linked with virtue for much of its history.
+For example, philosophers from ancient Greece through the medieval period saw the study of the natural world as a means to develop particular intellectual and moral virtues.
+Indeed, though the conception of science changed dramatically during the early modern period, scholars continued to see such ties well into the nineteenth century: the study and practice of scientific research was understood both to demand certain virtues and simultaneously to cultivate those virtues.
+Though the language of virtue largely disappeared from discussions of science in the twentieth century, closer inspection reveals that moral dispositions and judgments continue to play a significant role in scientific practice (though perhaps in quite different ways), and indeed that scientists continue to value specific cognitive and behavioral dispositions.

-Since 2016, a multi-disciplinary research team at the University of Notre Dame, led by Celia Deane-Drummond, Darcia Narvaez, and Tom Stapleford, has been exploring the relationship between virtue and scientific practice with a particular focus on laboratory research in biology (project website).
-As this project, funded by the Templeton Religion Trust, draws to a close, we invite other interested scholars to join us for a conference on Practicing Science: Virtues, Values, and the Good Life to be held 9–12 August 2018 at the University of Notre Dame Gateway in London, UK.
+Since 2016, a multi-disciplinary research team at the University of Notre Dame, and funded by the Templeton Religion Trust, has been exploring the relationship between virtue and scientific practice with a particular focus on laboratory research in biology in the Developing Virtues in the Practice of Science Project.
+As that project draws to a close, we invite other interested scholars to join us for a conference on Practicing Science: Virtues, Values, and the Good Life to be held 9-12 August at the Notre Dame London Global Gateway.
 The project team welcomes proposals for contributed papers addressing any aspect of the conference theme.
 Potential research questions include:

 - How can the language of virtue enrich, change, or challenge our understanding of science?